Richard Childress Racing: Truck No. 3 history

 The truck team returned during the 2009 season as the No. 3 Chevrolet Silverado driven by Childress's grandson, Austin Dillon for the inaugural race at Iowa Speedway.
-Dillon would start 9th and finish 12th despite an early spin.
+Dillon would start ninth and finish twelfth despite an early spin.

 In 2010, Dillon drove the No. 3 truck full-time sponsored by Bass Pro Shops.
-Austin won an impressive 5 poles, 2 wins (Iowa and Vegas), and had 15 top tens en route to a 5th-place finish in the championship and the 2010 ROTY award.
+Austin won an impressive five poles, two wins (Iowa and Vegas), and had fifteen top-tens en route to a fifth place finish in the championship and the 2010 ROTY award.

 In 2011, Dillon drove the No. 3 truck to two wins at Nashville and Chicago, winning the championship over Johnny Sauter.